Kopczuch/Movie-Rating-Platform/README.md

 # Movie Rating Platform
 Platform for viewing, rating, commenting and searching movies created using Django framework.
-Work on the app was divided into several assignments for the laboratory classes of the Advanced Internet Applications subject.
+Work on the app was divided into several assignments for the laboratory classes of the Advanced Internet Applications subject at Poznan University of Technology.

 ## Navbar consists of:
 - Three buttons: home, search and one for viewing embedded videos